opengeogroep/AERIUS-QGIS-plugins/documentation/03_generate_calc_input.md

 ## Introduction

-Convert your emission source data into an IMAER GML file with AERIUS Calculator input.
+Convert your emission source data into an IMAER GML file which can be used as AERIUS Calculator input.

 ## Howto